DXHeroes/knowledge-base-content/practices/backlog_cleanup.md

 ## Why You Might Want Backlog Cleanup

 Both the prioritiation and the size of a product backlog is key.
 Your team will most probably work on the top items in the list.
-When product backlogs grow, it will be harder to see the relation between items.
-Backlog cleanup will help you to keep the overview.
+When backlogs grow, it will be harder to see the relationship between items.
+Backlog cleanup will help you to keep track.

 ## Problems Backlog Cleanup Helps to Solve